Caring for the Inner Child

 The Healing

-The Therapists role is to model to the client healthy self soothing techniques . when basic needs were not met and baby was neglected by their primary care giver physically and emotionally its very difficult for that adult to offer themself care and love .
-As part of the therapeutic relationship the client can learn to Build that internal muscle that allows them to begin to tolerate self-caring for the younger part until it becomes easeful and natural.
-This is a very powerful experiencing of healing.
+The Therapists role is to model to the client healthy self-soothing techniques.
+When basic needs were not met, and baby was neglected by their primary caregiver physically and emotionally, it’s very difficult for that adult to offer themself care and love.
+As part of the therapeutic relationship, the client can learn to Build that internal muscle that allows them to begin to tolerate self-caring for the younger part until it becomes easeful and natural.
+This is a very powerful healing experience.
 It offers agency and genuine freedom from old complexes and negative beliefs and patterns, allowing choice in how one responds to self and to the world.

 The Ritual

-Modeling this in the therapeutic space I work together with the client to set this up, getting to know the their younger self, exploring their needs and wants as the adult part listens and witnesses this.
+Modelling this in the therapeutic space, I work together with the client to set this up, getting to know their younger self, and exploring their needs and wants as the adult part listens and witnesses this.

-Most clients that attend regularly in this way report feeling a sense of grounding and centeredness.
-By attending to their child’s needs, the adult in them is able to continue to make better choices from the ground of the adult, and this allows them to get their healthy needs met in a self-soothing and self caring way.
+Most clients who attend regularly in this way report feeling a sense of grounding and centeredness.
+By attending to their child’s needs, the adult in them can continue to make better choices from the ground of the adult, allowing them to get their healthy needs met in a self-soothing and self-caring way.
 The child is no longer neglected and left behind in an orphaned state.

 Written by: Lindy Spanger Soul Centred Psychotherapist